Vivitar 55mm f/2.8 Macro Lens Review [Komine]

 Build Quality, Design, and Sample Variation

-Unlike all the other comparable lenses, the Vivitar does not need an extension tube to reach 1:1.
-This results in a focus throw that is almost 720 degrees.
-Focusing can take a while as the lens barrel has to extend, rather than having a fixed amount of extension added via a extension tube or close-up adapter.
+Unlike all the other comparable lenses, the Vivitar does not need an extension tube to reach a 1:1 magnification ratio.
+This results in a focus ring throw that is almost 720 degrees.
+Focusing can take a while as the lens barrel has to extend.

 Construction quality is lower than first party manufactures.
 My assumption is that this is because competing on price was important.
 At $139.95, there was significant savings when compared to the other options available: